 For more information see our Advanced Hair Artistry course.

-This final module takes place over 3 weeks, divided into 1 week of portfolio building for fashion looks and 2 weeks of filming prep and experience.
+This final module takes place over 3 weeks and covers all of the soft skills and business skills required to enter the work place.
+Divided into 1 week of portfolio building for fashion looks and 2 weeks of filming prep and experience.
 Professional photographers will photograph your fashion looks to build your personal portfolio, ready for use when you come to work in the industry.

 The filming project provides an all-round experience of working on a professional set.
 With presentations from a professional actor, camera operator and director, you’ll gain an insight into the needs of the film industry before putting everything you’ve learned into action.
 You’ll read and breakdown a script, complete the continuity requirements, meet and fit the actors, prepare wigs and prosthetics and work to the schedule of the filming day.
 At the end of this, you’ll get invaluable feedback from the actors and view the filmed scenes with the director to help you develop your skills.